redesgtt/bcast_ids/README.md

 dpkt, psutil, numpy, pandas, sklearn, binascii, sys, csv, json, os, time, pickle, argparse, psutil, datetime, itertools

 ```
 If the Python v3 scripts fail, try to view the location of your Python package installation with the command `which python3` o whichever version you have and then write it in the first line of the Python scripts.
+Moreover, `git` must be installed in your computer.

 ### Configuration files
 Edit the `config.txt` and fill up the variables on your own: